qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. index:: New_Symbology, Symbology_New

 |symbology| Since |qg| 1.4.0 a new symbology was integrated in parallel to improve and
-finally replace the old symbology. |qg| 1.8 now uses the new symbology as default, which provides a variety of improvements and new features.
+finally replace the old symbology.
+Since |qg| 2.0.0 the old symbology is no longer available.

-A description of the old symbology is available in section :ref:`vector_old_symbology`.
+In this version the new symbology has been redesigned and revised.

 There are three types of symbols: marker symbols (for points), line symbols (for lines) and fill and outline symbols (for polygons).
 Symbols can consist